charmed-hpc/docs/CONTRIBUTING.md

    $ git remote add upstream git@github.com:charmed-hpc/docs.git
    ```

-2. If you cloned a the documentation a while ago, pull the latest changes from the
+2. If you cloned the documentation a while ago, pull the latest changes from the
 upstream Charmed HPC documentation repository:

    ```bash